Skip to Content

 Without permission, you may…

 • Print articles for personal use.
-Any commercial use is strictly prohibited without written permission.
+Commercial use is prohibited without written permission.
 Don’t be afraid to ask.
-We often grant permission for printing our content without charge if our brand is promoted.

-• Web publishers may republish a headline and a brief description (up to 125 words) with a direct link to the full article on FloridaRambler.com under the fair-use doctrine of U.S. Copyright law.
-You don’t even have to ask@!
+• Web publishers may republish a headline and a brief description (up to 125 words) with a link to the full article on FloridaRambler.com under the fair-use doctrine of U.S. Copyright law.

-• Web publishers may use a thumbnail (150×150) of photographs, provided the photo is a) Linked to the full article on FloridaRambler.com and b) The thumbnail is served by the publisher’s own servers, not ours.
+• Web publishers may use a thumbnail (150×150) of photographs, provided the photo is linked to the full article on FloridaRambler.com.

 You may not…